Parental Leave

 What are the types of parental leave available in India?

-• Paternity leave – Most companies offer paid paternity leave of 1-2 weeks for biological fathers.
-This is usually taken right after the birth of the child.
+• This leave is typically taken immediately after the birth of the child.

 Who is eligible for parental leave in India?